Inside your body (text-only version)

 Your body can do some amazing things.
-It can walk and chew gum at the same time — and clean the air you breath, heal wounds, digest food, process sounds, fight germs, and more.
+It can walk and chew gum at the same time — and clean the air you breathe, heal wounds, digest food, fight germs, and more.
 If you understand how it works, you can help keep your body from having problems and appreciate it when all goes well.

 There are different types of blood vessels:

-- Capillaries are very thin blood vessels that connect the arteries and veins
+- Capillaries are very small blood vessels that connect the arteries and veins.

 The heart has four areas called chambers: